 Businesses should check they have the correct documentation and procedures in place to continue trading without any hitches once the UK has left the EU.
 This will apply to companies involved in any import or export activity to and from the EU.
 The farming community and agricultural businesses will need to check whether any special measures will apply to them surrounding animal movements, for instance, or other regulatory procedures.

-The government has published guidance for Businesses in preparation for Brexit.
+The government has published guidance for businesses in preparation for Brexit on the GOV.UK website.
 Topics include: